apache/zeppelin/docs/quickstart/kubernetes.md

 # Zeppelin on Kubernetes

 Zeppelin can run on clusters managed by [Kubernetes](https://kubernetes.io/).
 When Zeppelin runs in Pod, it creates pods for individual interpreter.
-Also Spark interpreter auto configured to use Spark on Kubernetes.
+Also Spark interpreter auto configured to use Spark on Kubernetes in client mode.

 Key benefits are